Premarital sex

 Premarital sex is sex before marriage.
 It is an act of sex between two people who are not married to each other.
-Premarital sex is considered a sin by a number of religions and also considered a moral issue which is taboo in many cultures.
+In many major religions (including Christianity, Islam, and Judaism), premarital sex is considered a major sin and is morally prohibited.
+It is also considered a moral issue which is taboo in many cultures.

 Since the second half of the 20th century, it has become accepted by certain liberal and progressive social movements, especially in the Western world.
 A 2014 Pew study on global morality found that premarital sex was considered particularly unacceptable in Muslim-majority countries, such as Malaysia, Jordan, and Pakistan, each having over 90% disapproval, while people in Western European countries were the most accepting, with Spain, Germany, and France expressing less than 10% disapproval.

 Definition

 Until the 1950s, "premarital sex" referred to sexual relations between two people prior to marrying each other.
 During that period, it was generally normal in Western societies for men and women to marry above the age of 21, and there were no considerations that one who had sex would not marry.
 The term was used instead of fornication, which had negative connotations, and was closely related to the concept and approval of virginity, which is sexual abstinence until marriage.

 The meaning has since shifted to refer to any sexual relations a person has prior to marriage and removing the emphasis on the relationship of the people involved.
 The definition has a degree of ambiguity.
 It is not clear whether sex between individuals legally forbidden from marrying or the sexual relations of one uninterested in marrying would be considered premarital.

 Alternative terms for premarital sex have been suggested, including non-marital sex (which overlaps with adultery), youthful sex, adolescent sex, and young-adult sex.
 These terms also suffer from a degree of ambiguity, as the definition of having sex differs from person to person.